mifi/reactive-video/README.md

 ## How does it work?

-Reactive Video fires up one or more Puppeteer tabs to render the React component hierarchy and rapidly capture screenshots for each frame when they are done rendering.
+Reactive Video fires up one or more Puppeteer/Chromium tabs to render the React component hierarchy and rapidly capture screenshots for each frame when they are done rendering.

 NOTE: It starts a HTTP server on `localhost` serving files in the current directory.